5 Qualities Your Real Estate Attorney Should Have

 An experienced real estate attorney has at least 1 to 2 years' experience with buyers and sellers in home purchases and property dispute issues.
 You should hire someone with experience and knowledge with residential properties versus commercial properties for your first home purchase.

-An attorney with vast real estate law experience and knowledge can advise you on how to avoid future legal disputes regarding your property.
+An attorney with vast real estate law experience and knowledge can advise you on avoiding future legal disputes regarding your property.

 Many buyers purchase homes with unknown pre-existing conditions.
 An experienced and skilled real estate attorney can spot those issues during the real estate transaction and steer you away from future avoidable risks and liabilities.
 Make sure to ask your attorney about their experience in all areas of real estate law, both transactional and litigation.